 For Families and Trick-or-Treaters:

-• If kids are mature enough to be out without supervision, they should stick to familiar areas that are well lit and trick-or-treat in groups
+- If kids are mature enough to be out without supervision, they should stick to familiar areas that are well lighted and trick-or-treat in groups

-• Make sure you children’s costumes are visible and have reflective markings or glow lights
+- Make sure you children’s costumes are visible and have reflective markings, flashlights and/or glow lights

 For Vehicle Drivers: